Legal Online Sports Betting FAQs

 Legal Sports Betting Frequently Asked Questions

 Domestic sportsbooks are legal in several states via in-person, online, or mobile options.
-Offshore sports betting sites are legal to do business with in 48 out of 50 states.
+Offshore sports betting sites are legal to do business with in 49 out of 50 states, plus Washington, D.C.
 Visit our guide to which US States allow sports betting here.

 Chances are, yes.
 Almost all states allow for international sports gambling sites to accept bets over the Internet.
 Nearly half of the states in the USA have regulated domestic sports betting, and more are entertaining the idea each year.
 Visit our bill tracker page for the latest developments in your area.

-Since there are so many offshore sportsbook sites on the web today, we advise restricting your internet sports betting to the books we’ve provided in the table above.
-We’ve vetted these online sports gambling venues to ensure they are the most reliable in the industry.
+Since there are so many offshore sportsbook sites on the web today, we advise restricting your internet sports betting to the bookmakers we’ve provided in the table above.
+We’ve vetted these online sports gambling venues to ensure they are operating legally and are the most reliable in the industry with exceptional services and fast payouts.

-Betting on sports with an offshore sportsbook does not violate any existing Federal or state gambling laws outside of CT or WA which have passed regulations forbidding all online gaming.
+Betting on sports with an offshore sportsbook does not violate any existing Federal or state gambling laws outside of WA which has passed regulations forbidding all online gaming.

 Yes.
 Both domestic and offshore sportsbooks provide legal sports betting apps.
 Domestic apps typically require a download to your iPad, iPhone, or Android smartphone or tablet, but international sports betting applications are web-based and can be accessed by clicking on one of the links we’ve provided on this page with a current mobile browser.